 These appointments are to discuss one problem only and we are unable to guarantee which doctor you will see.

-Children aged 5 and under and patient aged 80+ will not be triaged.
+Children aged 5 years and under and patients aged 80 years and over will not be triaged.
 A member of Patient Services will offer a sit and wait appointment.
 If the patient is particularly unwell or there are concerns please advice staff.

 Doctors and Nurses have a few slots per day to deal with general telephone requests.
 Clinicians are unable to say what time they will be able to phone you back.
 It may be several hours after your original call.
 If you prefer a dedicated time slot for your call booking a timed telephone consultation may be more appropriate.

 NHS 111 can help if you have an urgent medical problem and you’re not sure what to do.

 To get help from NHS 111, you can:

 - go to 111.nhs.uk (for people aged 5 and over only)

 - call 111